2019 Aguelhok attack

 The 2019 Aguelhok attack was an attack by Jama'at Nasr al-Islam wal Muslimin against the MINUSMA base in Aguelhok, Mali on January 20, 2019.
-At the time of the attack, the base was defended by Chadian and Bengali peacekeepers and was later aided by French forces as part of Operation Barkhane.
+At the time of the attack, the base was defended by Chadian and Bangladeshi peacekeepers and was later aided by French forces as part of Operation Barkhane.

 Prelude

 In 2012, Tuareg militants rebelled against the Malian government due to a lack of autonomy.
 The rebellion grew quickly, with the MNLA capturing key northern Malian towns like Kidal, Gao, and Aguelhok.
 However, jihadist rebels from groups like Al-Mourabitoun and Ansar Dine also rebelled against the Malian government, sparking French forces to launch Operation Barkhane to kick all rebels out, and MINUSMA to launch bases in northern and eastern Mali.
 In 2017, all jihadist rebels merged into the al-Qaeda-aligned Jama'at Nasr al-Islam wal Muslimin, which grew in power and influence in 2018 and 2019.

 The Aguelhok camp in particular was established in 2013, and had been the subject of several jihadist attacks.
 In an April 2018 attack against the camp, two Chadian soldiers were killed.
 By late 2018, the MINUSMA camp at Aguelhok was defended by a special forces company and an infantry company from Chad as well as an engineering platoon from Bangladesh.
 On January 6, 2019, several days before the battle, soldiers from the 6th Chadian contingent of MINUSMA arrived at the base.